 One of the beautiful things about being human is that we’re all different.
 What makes me more susceptible to scams might be completely inconsequential to you, and vice-versa.

 So, becoming a smarter consumer isn’t only about learning something new; it’s just as much about learning where our strengths and weaknesses are, accepting them, and learning to overcome them.

 - How Psychology Can Help You Control Your Emotions & Avoid Scams

-- New Study Reveals 4 Common Traits of Scam Victims
+- 4 Common Traits of Online Fraud Victims

 Now that you’ve given yourself permission to become digitally literate and have taken a deep look at internal factors that might be holding you back, it’s time to start digging into the basics.

 This includes learning rudimentary terms you’ll frequently encounter, as well as basic practices that you’ll need to implement in order to stay safe and scam-free online.
 This includes internet-based terms like spam, phishing, firewall, SSL, cookies, anti-virus software, and ISP.

 Finally, this also involves learning the safest online practices, such as never opening an email from an unknown sender (or if you do, never clicking on any links it contains), always making sure you have a secure connection when transmitting sensitive information (such as credit card info, social security number, etc.), and understanding proper social sharing habits (like never posting a status that you’re leaving town, which is a red alert for potential thieves).

 Taken together, this doesn’t just help you shop smarter, it helps keep everyone in your family safe as well.

 Whether you’re learning to play an instrument, drive a car, or stay scam-free when shopping online, improvement is about starting with a solid foundation.
 Instead, if you decide to skip this step, you might find that you’re prone to mistakes that could have otherwise been simple to avoid.